RDMeneses/WTICG-SBSeg25/README.md

 This repository is associated with the research project submitted to the "Workshop de Trabalhos de Iniciação Científica e Graduação" (WTICG) of the "XXV Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais (SBSeg 2025).

-**Project Title:** Scalable Batch Verification for Hash-Based Ṕost-Quantum Signatures Using STARKs
+**Project Title:** Scalable Batch Verification for Hash-Based Post-Quantum Signatures Using STARKs

 **Abstract:** This paper introduces a STARK-based batch verifier for a Merkle Signature Scheme (MSS) built from parallel Lamport-style one-time signatures and implemented in the Winterfell framework.
 The method compresses the validation of N signatures under a single Merkle root into a compact proof of 50-75 KiB.
 Verification then requires only a few dozen hash evaluations and completesin under 3.1 s for N = 64, outperforming naı̈ve per-signature checks for all N ≥ 8.
 Requiring no trusted setup, this approach paves the way for scalable, efficient validation of multiple post-quantum signatures.

 Many of the scripts available in this repository are an adaptation of the example implementations in [Winterfell]((https://github.com/facebook/winterfell)).

 The following badges are used to guide reviewers:
-- **Selo D -- Available**: All source code, build instructions and documentation are present in this repository.
+- **Selo D - Available**: All source code, build instructions and documentation are present in this repository.
-- **Selo F -- Functional**: The artifact has been tested on Linux and reproduces the results reported in the paper.
+- **Selo F - Functional**: The artifact has been tested on Linux and reproduces the results reported in the paper.

 # Basic Information